TheOdinProject/curriculum/web_development_101/project_installations.md

 It may be a challenge, but if you're interested in being at least a half-serious web developer you *will* need to get this stuff up and running on your machine at some point and it's best to get it done early.
 This lesson is devoted solely to helping you install what you need to install so we can get it over with and move on to the good stuff.

 One option for learning development has always been to use an existing online environment.
 In fact, almost all sites geared towards beginners these days have you learn on their website, where you type in some code and it will execute it for you.
 Magic!
 Frankly, we think that's an incomplete approach.
 What happens when you want to actually build something on your own?
-But, if it's a question of a hosted environment (like Nitrous) and no environment, do what it takes to get you going.
+But, if it's a question of a hosted environment (like [Nitrous.io](https://www.nitrous.io/join/GRrt3VYaHE8?utm_source=nitrous.io&utm_medium=copypaste&utm_campaign=referral)) and no environment, do what it takes to get you going.
 We'll give some alternatives below.

 If you get stuck during the installation process, do not give up!
 Sign up for a meetup to find an experienced programmer that can help you and Google the error messages to troubleshoot the installation.
 Find a friend somewhere who can help you out.
 Everyone goes through it, so you're not crazy if your computer suddenly seems like a hostile beast.
 Battle it out... there are lots of resources scattered throughout the web and someone has had your problem before.